-\3\ 49 CFR Part 18 and OMB Circular A-87 contain requirements for State and Local Governments receiving Federal Assistance.
+These laws do not apply to airport planning sponsors.
+These laws do not apply to private sponsors.
+1These laws do not apply to airport planning sponsors.
+2These laws do not apply to private sponsors.
+349 CFR Part 18 and OMB Circular A-87 contain requirements for State and Local Governments receiving Federal assistance.
 Any requirement levied upon State and Local Governments by this regulation and circular shall also be applicable to private sponsors receiving Federal assistance under Title 49, United States Code.

-- i.
-49 CFR Part 20-New restrictions on lobbying. - j.
-49 CFR Part 21-Nondiscrimination in federally-assisted programs of the Department of Transportation-effectuation of Title VI of the Civil Rights Act of 1964. - k.
-49 CFR Part 23-Participation by minority business enterprise in Department of Transportation programs. - 1.
-49 CFR Part 24-Uniform relocation assistance and real property acquisition for Federal and federally assisted programs.\I\\2\ - m.
-49 CFR Part 27-Nondiscrimination on the basis of handicap in programs and activities receiving or benefiting from Federal financial assistance. \I\ - n.
-49 CFR Part 29-Government wide debarment and suspension (non-procurement) and government wide requirements for drug-free workplace (grants). - o.
-49 CFR Part 30-Denial of public works contracts to suppliers of goods and services of countries that deny procurement market access to U.S. contractors. - p.
-49 CFR Part 41-Seismic safety of Federal and federally assisted or regulated new building construction. \I\
+- E. 29 CFR Part 3 Contractors and subcontractors on public building or public work financed in whole or partly by loans or grants from the United States.
+1 - F. 29 CFR Part 5 Labor standards provisions applicable to contracts covering federally financed and assisted construction (also labor standards provisions applicable to conconstruction contracts subject to the Contract Work Hours and Safety Standards Act).
+1 - G. 41 CFR Part 60 Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor (Federal and federally assisted contracting requirements).
+1 - H. 49 CFR Part 18 Uniform administrative requirements for grants and cooperative agreements to state and local governments. - I. 49 CFR Part 20 New restrictions on lobbying. - J. 49 CFR Part 21 nondiscrimination in federally assisted programs of the Department of Transportation - effectuation of the Title VI of the Civil Rights Act of 1964. - K. 49 CFR Part 23 Participation by Disadvantaged Business Enterprise in Airport Concessions. - L. 49 CFR Part 24 Uniform relocation assistance and real property acquisition for Federal and federally assisted programs. ^{1,2} - M. 49 CFR Part 26 Participation by Disadvantaged Business Enterprises in Department of Transportation Programs. - N. 49 CFR Part 27 Nondiscrimination on the basis of handicap in programs and activities receiving or benefiting from Federal financial assistance.
+1 - O. 49 CFR Part 29 Government wide debarment and suspension (non-procurement) and government wide requirements for drug-free workplace (grants). - P. 49 CFR Part 30 Denial of public works contracts to suppliers of goods and services of countries that deny procurement market access to U.S. contracts - Q. 49 CFR Part 41 Seismic safety of Federal and federally assisted or regulated new building construction.
+1